GerardNasser/GerardNasser/README.md

 ## 🔬 Current Research Projects

-### 🧬 Analysis of ESAKPEE Pathogens with Hi-C - Methods Study - *Evaluating Multiple approaches to Hi-C with Microbial Communities to determine the best and most cost effective approach both in wetlab and computationally.*
+### 🧬 Analysis of ESKAPEE Pathogens with Hi-C - Methods Study - *Evaluating Multiple approaches to Hi-C with Microbial Communities to determine the best and most cost effective approach both in wet lab and computationally.*
 - **Status**: 🚀 Active Development
 - **Focus**: ESKAPEE Pathogens and AMR
 - **Tech Stack**: Python, Bash, R, Docker